Is a Correction Looming Ahead for Hudbay Minerals Inc. (HBM)

 Sponsored

-The average price from analysts is $11.20, which is $4.22 above the current price.
-HBM currently public float of 172.87M and currently shorts hold a 1.32% ratio of that float.
-Today, the average trading volume of HBM was 1.58M shares.
+The average price from analysts is $11.18.
+HBM currently public float of 177.19M and currently shorts hold a 1.80% ratio of that float.
+Today, the average trading volume of HBM was 1.65M shares.

 HBM’s Market Performance